kaBeech/coluguide/README.md

 There is a small demo site available [here](https://guideme.gigalixirapp.com/).

-Eventually I plan to make actual documentation as well but for now I'm focused on building out the functionality we need and our specific implementation (i.e. our data, custom pages, deployment, etc.)
+Eventually I plan to make a fully functional demo and actual documentation as well but for now I'm focused on building out the functionality we need and our specific implementation (i.e. our data, custom pages, deployment, etc.)

 May require access to/knowledge of: